mwhite/mwhite/README.md

 - Hi, I’m @mwhite.
-I'm a software engineer who has also been an entrepreneur.
+I'm an entrepreneurial software engineer.
 - I co-founded [@getchabooks](http://github.com/getchabooks).
 - I'm currently working on a startup in the consumer genealogy space.
 - You may be interested in some libraries I've released or am working on: